Macabre (1958 film): Plot

 The film is set in the small town of Thornton, California.
 The plot consists of a frame story set in the present (c.
 1958), an extended flashback to 1955, and an extended flashback set months before the present story.
 Below the events are given in chronological order.

 Before 1955, Jode Wetherby is the wealthiest man in town.
 His two daughters, Alice and Nancy Wetherby, are the heiresses to his large fortune.
 Alice dates police chief Jim Tyloe, but fatefully marries Rodney Barrett.
 This starts an enmity between Tyloe and Barrett.
-Meanwhile Nancy, although blind, is enjoying a life consisting of casual sexual relationships, fast cars, and voyages abroad.
+Meanwhile Nancy, although blind, is enjoying a life consisting of casual sexual relationships, fast cars and voyages abroad.

-In 1955, Alice Barrett has a difficult pregnancy.
-Her husband keeps her isolated at their home, while he spends time with his mistress, the young widow Sylvia Stevenson.
-When Alice is about to give birth, Barrett is out drinking with Sylvia and does not answer a phone call for help.
-Alice dies in childbirth, while giving birth to their daughter Marge Barrett.
+In 1955, Alice has a difficult pregnancy.
+Barrett keeps her isolated at their home while he spends time with his mistress, the young widow Sylvia Stevenson.
+When Alice is about to give birth, her husband is out drinking with Sylvia and does not answer a phone call for help.
+Alice dies in childbirth, while giving birth to their daughter, Marge Barrett.
 Tyloe later meets with Barrett to inform him of both the birth and the death.
-He then beats up Barrett, swearing that he will pay for Alice's death.
+He then beats Barrett, swearing that he will pay for Alice's death.

 Months before the present, Nancy returns to town.
-She has a secret affair with her new chauffeur Nick, and a casual fling with Tyloe.
-She turns down a marriage proposal by Tyloe.
+She has a secret affair with her new chauffeur Nick and a casual fling with Tyloe, but turns down Tyloe's marriage proposal.
 Shortly after, Nancy learns that she is pregnant.
-She does not want to be a mother or a wife, and begs her brother-in-law Barrett for an abortion.
-He declines.
+She does not want to be a mother or a wife, and begs her brother-in-law Barrett for an abortion; he declines.
 Days before the present, Nancy dies in either a suicide or a botched abortion.
 Barrett is not available to get her proper medical treatment.

-Present.
-Barrett lives with his 3-year-old daughter Marge, and her nanny, Miss Kushins.
-The town has lost trust in him, and only a single patient remains loyal to him.
-His nurse assistant Polly Baron attempts to convince him that they should move out of town, but Barrett is looking forward to marrying Sylvia.
+In the present, Barrett lives with his three-year-old daughter Marge and her nanny, Miss Kushins.
+The town has lost trust in him, and only a single patient is willing to consult him.
+Barrett's nurse assistant, Polly Baron, attempts to convince him that they should move away, but Barrett is looking forward to marrying Sylvia.
 At some point, Marge disappears from home, where she was last seen playing with her teddy bear.
 Polly receives a mysterious phone call, where the caller claims that he has kidnapped Marge and buried her alive.
 The caller also implies that Marge is in the company of the dead.

 Barrett and Baron theorize that Marge has been buried in a used grave, and search for clues at the local graveyard.
 They also search the funeral parlor of Ed Quigley, where a child's coffin was recently stolen.
-The Wetherby family has a midnight funeral for Nancy, and during the funeral the lost child's coffin is discovered.
+The Wetherby family stages a midnight funeral for Nancy, during which the lost child's coffin is discovered.
 Within is the seemingly decayed corpse of Marge.
-Her grandfather Jode has a heart condition, and seeing Marge like this shocks him to death.
+Her grandfather Jode has a heart condition and seeing Marge like this shocks him to death.